100 Notable alumni of

 -

-Robert A. Ley is an American sports anchor and reporter, best known for his work at ESPN.
+Robert A. Ley is a retired American sports anchor and reporter, best known for his work at ESPN.
 A multiple Emmy Award-winner, he was the longest-tenured on-air employee of the network, having joined ESPN just three days after the network's 1979 launch and retiring from the network effective at the end of June 2019.

 -